TheRubick/devops-exercises/topics/ansible/README.md

 </b></details>

 <details>
-<summary>The variable 'whoami' defined in the following places:
+<summary>The variable 'whoami' defined in the following places: :grey_exclamation:

   * role defaults -> whoami: mario
   * extra vars (variables you pass to Ansible CLI with -e) -> whoami: toad